jsdelivr/api-sync/README.md

   * Nodemailer smtp `user` and `pass` values under key `smtpAuth`
   * Address to send notifications from under key `smtpFrom`
   * Address to send notifications to under key `smtpTo`
+3. Configure the repos webhook setting, add a new webhook w/ the `push` event, url `YOUR_HOST/webhook` and secret that is the same as `webhookSecret`

 Alternatively you can specify the config values via process environment variables: